Cardiff has been named as the

-When it comes to food, Cardiff has made great strides in the last 18 months; luring big names like Wahaca and Shake Shack (allegedly President Obama’s favourite burger chain) to ditch favourites like Liverpool, Bristol and Manchester and open their first restaurants outside London in the Welsh capital.
+When it comes to food, Cardiff has persuaded famous chains like Wahaca and Shake Shack to ditch bigger cities like Liverpool, Bristol and Manchester and open their first restaurants outside London in the Welsh capital.

-Cardiff is home to an incredible sporting heritage.
+Cardiff has an incredible sporting heritage.
 You could spend your weekends here watching football at the Cardiff City stadium, international cricket at the SSE SWALEC, ice hockey with the Cardiff Devils in Cardiff Bay and of course,

 international rugby at the Principality Stadium.
-If you’re in to mass participation or non-competitive sporting events, the Cardiff 10k and Cardiff Half Marathon are gaining popularity every year, and the UK’s only Velothon has also become an annual highlight, welcoming more than 10,000 cyclists to Cardiff to tackle an 140km, traffic-free route through South Wales.
+If you’re into mass participation or non-competitive sporting events, the Cardiff 10k and Cardiff Half Marathon are gaining popularity every year, with a new full Marathon planned for 2018.
+The UK’s only Velothon has also become an annual highlight, welcoming more than 10,000 cyclists to Cardiff to tackle a 140km, traffic-free route through South Wales.